 Practiced in the right way, self-criticism focuses on discerning specific behaviours that can be changed to produce desired outcomes.
 Constructive criticism involves focusing on exploring specific modifiable areas of our lives that need improvement.
 As an example, those adopting the practice might admit to staying up too late engaged in frivolous social media chit-chat, neglecting personal grooming, not finishing communal contribution tasks to a high standard, or else not being honest about their part in conflict and also failure to resolve conflict fairly and squarely.

 In contrast, negative self-criticism may involve self-talk that demeans our physical characteristics which cannot be changed, or else fretting about our current or past circumstances that are immovable.
 The wisdom and path to personal progression lies in knowing the difference between the two.
 If we make a habit of dwelling on negative unproductive self-criticism, it will surely bring us down, waste our precious days and also adversely affect those around us.
 It is for this reason that communitarians are mindful of practicing self-criticism, the right way.

 Accepting the offer of counsel and support from communitarians who are experienced in using this component of ‘alignment’ will likely also make it easier to effect noticeable positive change.

-While practicing constructive self-criticism, it important to remain focused on rising from within advancing degrees of confidence and fulfilment capable of contributing to demonstrations of deep abiding union that include manifestations of inclusive love and support for our fellow communitarians as well as the wider world.
+While practicing constructive self-criticism, it is important to remain focused on rising from within advancing degrees of confidence and fulfilment capable of contributing to demonstrations of deep abiding union that include manifestations of inclusive love and support for our fellow communitarians as well as the wider world.